hrimfisk/hrimfisk.github.io/awards/_posts/2026-05-01-rpg-item-system.md

 }
 </style>

-* I created a highly modular item and attributes system for RPG developers
+* A highly modular item and attributes system to streamline workflows for RPG developers
 * Winner of the <a href="https://2026springshow.academyart.edu/student/thomas-jensen/">Academy of Art University 2026 Spring Show</a> programming category

 <h2>Demonstrates:</h2>

-* Familiarity with and understanding of Unreal Slate and GAS
+* Familiarity with and understanding of Unreal Slate, GAS, and Plugins
 * Tools programming and architecture for game-agnostic systems
+* Data-driven design allowing designers to customize the system to their needs
+* Test-driven design using unit tests to prove the system works
 * Project management, task organization, and completing milestones on a deadline
-* Data-driven design allows designers to make their own rules

-<h2>Features:</h2>
+* Capability to write, follow, and update technical documentation for systems (<a href="https://docs.google.com/document/d/1wGrnzsM-1utKn-5epSmPEgBop_MC8GqGWC5BpNtbvB8/edit?usp=sharing" target="blank">view here</a>)

+<h3>Features:</h3>
+* Built as a plug-and-play plugin that can easily be added to existing games
+* Does not require usage of a provided Unreal class (Character, Controller, Game Mode, etc)
+* Includes optional example content for in-game components and widgets
+* Includes custom editor windows to add/change game data:
-* Item Editor: Create your own items
+  * <b>Item Editor</b>: Create your own items and edit existing items
-* Attribute Editor: Generate code for Unreal GAS attribute sets
+  * <b>Attribute Editor</b>: Generate code for Unreal GAS attribute sets
-* Affix Editor: Decide how items increase your character's attributes
+  * <b>Affix Editor</b>: Customize how attributes are added to items
-* Item Set Editor: Activate bonus affixes when specific combinations of items are equipped
+  * <b>Item Set Editor</b>: Activate bonus affixes when specific combinations of items are equipped

 <div class="dont-print">
 Here are some examples of items I created